Higher quasi-categories vs higher Rezk spaces: Cisinski's theory of -localizers

 \begin{paragr} We will say that a localizer $\W$ is \ndef{cartesian} if it is closed under binary product. \end{paragr}

 \begin{prop} Let $\W$ be an accessible $A$-localizer.
-The following conditions are equivalent: \begin{enumerate} \item the localizer $\W$ is cartesian; \item the class of monomorphisms of $\pref{A}$ belonging to $\W$ is closed under binary product; \item the $\W$-model category is cartesian closed. \end{enumerate} \end{prop}
+The following conditions are equivalent: \begin{enumerate} \item the localizer $\W$ is cartesian; \item the class of monomorphisms of $\smash{\pref{A}}$ belonging to $\W$ is closed under binary product; \item the $\W$-model category is cartesian closed. \end{enumerate} \end{prop}

 \begin{proof} By definition, the class of monomorphisms of $\pref{A}$ belonging to $\W$ is the class of trivial cofibrations of the $\W$-model category.
-The equivalence $(1) \Leftrightarrow (2)$ thus follows immediately from the fact that fibrations are stable under product.
+The equivalence $(1) \Leftrightarrow (2)$ thus follows immediately from the fact that monomorphisms and trivial fibrations are stable under product.

 Let us prove the implication $(2) \Rightarrow (3)$.
 Let $U \to V$ and $S \to T$ be two monomorphisms of $\pref{A}$.
 Consider the diagram